-Summary of significant accounting policies and other explanatory information for the year ended 31 March 2021 ix) Impairment of non-financial assets
+Summary of significant accounting policies and other explanatory information for the year ended 31 March 2021

 As at each Balance Sheet date, the company assesses whether there is any indication that a non-financial asset may be impaired and also whether there is any indication of reversal of impairment loss recognised in the previous periods.
 If any indication exists, or when annual impairment testing for any asset is required, the company determines the recoverable amount and impairment loss is recognised when the carrying amount of an asset exceeds its recoverable amount.